ahmadjumaamohamad/Music-Player-Promotion/README.md

 ### Preview the index.html for
 - WHITE Text & Changes
 - What a DIV means & What a changing WINDOW Size (viewport in HTML5) means
+  - Borrow idea of changing Window size
+  - Borrow idea of DIVs

 ### Demonstrate how computers communicate (must know vocabulary)
 - NOTE: must know vocabulary below